akurasy/fastapi-deployment/README.md

 **Fork this repository and create the following secrets for your deployment: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, REGION and give necessary permission to the IAM user.**

+This post will not duel much on IAM user details, to know about IAM useR, AWS Acess-key and AWS Secret-key creation, [please visit the official AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-key-self-managed.html)

 follow these steps to create a secret:
 1. Goto the application repository
 2. Goto settings